Jonathan Dayton

-Jonathan Dayton (October 16, 1760 – October 9, 1824) was an American Founding Father and politician from the U.S. state of New Jersey.
-He was the youngest person to sign the Constitution of the United States and a member of the United States House of Representatives, serving as its third speaker, and later in the U.S. Senate.
-Dayton was arrested in 1807 for treason in connection with Aaron Burr's conspiracy.
-He was never tried, but his national political career never recovered.
+Jonathan Dayton (October 16, 1760 – October 9, 1824) was an American Founding Father and politician from New Jersey.
+At 26, he was the youngest person to sign the Constitution of the United States.
+He was elected to the United States House of Representatives in 1791 and later served from 1795 to 1799 as its third Speaker.
+He left the House in 1799 after being elected to the U.S. Senate, where he served one term.
+Dayton was arrested in 1807 for alleged treason in connection with Aaron Burr's conspiracy to establish an independent country in the Southwestern United States and parts of Mexico.
+He was exonerated by a grand jury, but his national political career never recovered.

 Biography

-Early life

-Dayton was born in Elizabethtown (now known as Elizabeth), New Jersey.
-He was the son of Elias Dayton, a merchant who was prominent in local politics and had served as a militia officer in the French and Indian War, and his wife the former Hannah Rolfe.
+Jonathan Dayton was born in Elizabethtown (now known as Elizabeth), New Jersey.
+He was the son of Elias Dayton, a merchant prominent in local politics who had served as a militia officer in the French and Indian War, and his wife the former Hannah Rolfe.
 He graduated from the local academy, run by Tapping Reeve and Francis Barber, where he was classmates with Alexander Hamilton.
 He then attended the College of New Jersey (now known as Princeton University).
 He left college in 1775 to fight in the American Revolutionary War and received an honorary degree in 1776.

-Soldier
+Military career

 Dayton was 15 at the outbreak of the war in 1775 and served under his father in the 3rd New Jersey Regiment as an ensign.
 On January 1, 1777, he was commissioned a lieutenant and served as paymaster.
 He saw service under General George Washington, fighting in the battles of Brandywine Creek and Germantown.
 He remained with Washington at Valley Forge and helped push the British from their position in New Jersey into the safety of New York City.
 In October 1780, Dayton and an uncle were captured by Loyalists, who held them captive for the winter before releasing them in the following year.
 Dayton again served under his father in the New Jersey Brigade.
 On March 30, 1780, at age 19, he was promoted to the rank of captain and transferred to the 2nd New Jersey Regiment, where he took part in the Battle of Yorktown.
 The Revolutionary War pension records indicate that he served as aide-de-camp to General John Sullivan on his expedition against the Indians from May 1 to November 30, 1779.

 At the close of the Revolutionary War, Dayton was admitted as an original member of The Society of the Cincinnati in the state of New Jersey.
 On July 19, 1799, Dayton was offered a commission as major general in the Provisional United States Army, but he declined.